AugurProject/augur/README.md

 ## Augur Node Network Configuration

 Provided by default are the Augur Rinkeby node configuration and a "Local" configuration, specifying HTTP and WS endpoints for a full Ethereum node.
 To connect to mainnet you must either run your own full node and use the "Local" configuration, or provide the connection details for a hosted node that you trust.
 The "Custom" configuration is intended for this purpose but will by default also just point to localhost.

+## Gotchas

+- If you are doing active development on other Augur repos make sure to close out any running Augur Node or Augur UI instances and any clients that may be connected to them before running.
+We use hardcoded ports and if they can't be used the App will not run properly.
+- Make sure whatever you are using to connect to an Ethereum node on the UI is looking at the same network as your Augur Node configuration.
+If for example you are using metamask and running with a Rinkeby configuration you should be on the Rinkeby network in Metamask.

 ## License